n8n-io/n8n-docs/docs/integrations/builtin/cluster-nodes/root-nodes/n8n-nodes-langchain.chainstructuredoutput.md

 -->

 !!! note "Requires OpenAI functions"
 	This chain depends on OpenAI functions.
-You must connect the OpenAI model.
+You must connect a supported OpenAI model.

 ## Node parameters